On the Acceleration of Deep Learning Model Parallelism with Staleness: Introduction

-The data parallelism has been well studied and implemented in existing libraries \citep{Szegedy2016RethinkingTI,abadi2016tensorflow,chen2015mxnet,huang2019tangram}, but the model parallelism is still underexplored.
-In this paper, we focus on the model parallelism, where the DNN benefits from being split onto multiple devices.
+The data parallelism for efficient distributed training has been well studied and implemented in existing libraries \cite{abadi2016tensorflow,chen2015mxnet,huang2019tangram,xu2020optimal,huo2020large,huo2019straggler}, but the model parallelism is still underexplored.
+In this paper, we focus on the model parallelism, where the deep neural network (DNN) benefits from being split onto multiple devices.
 But the resource utilization of standard model parallelism can be very low.
-The backpropagation algorithm \citep{rumelhart1988learning,lecun1989backpropagation} typically requires two phases to update the model in each training step: the forward pass and backward pass.
-But the sequential propagation of activation and error gradient leads to \emph{backward locking} and \emph{forward locking} \citep{jaderberg2017decoupled} respectively, because a layer's computations have dependencies.
-The \emph{update locking} \citep{jaderberg2017decoupled} exists as the backward pass will not start until the forward pass has completed.
+The backpropagation algorithm \cite{rumelhart1988learning,lecun1989backpropagation} typically requires two phases to update the model in each training step: the forward pass and backward pass.
+But the sequential propagation of activation and error gradient leads to \emph{backward locking} and \emph{forward locking} \cite{jaderberg2017decoupled} respectively because of the computation dependencies between layers.
+The \emph{update locking} \cite{jaderberg2017decoupled} exists as the backward pass will not start until the forward pass has completed.
 This sequential execution keeps a device inefficiently waiting for the activation input and error gradient.